phgelado/meshy/README.md

 # meshy
-An image recognition tool that builds a geometric profile and a mesh from an input image.
+An image recognition tool that builds a geometric profile and a mesh from an input image using deep learning.